What Is The Purpose Of Meiosis

 3. Random Fertilization: The fusion of two gametes, each with a unique genetic makeup, during fertilization further amplifies genetic diversity.
 The sheer number of possible combinations of parental alleles in the offspring is astronomical.

 This genetic diversity is vital for the survival and evolution of species.
-Populations with higher genetic diversity are better equipped to adapt to environmental changes, resist diseases, and withstand natural selection pressures.
-Without meiosis, populations would be genetically homogenous and vulnerable to extinction.
+Even so, populations with higher genetic diversity are better equipped to adapt to environmental changes, resist diseases, and withstand natural selection pressures.
+Without meiosis, populations would be genetically homogenous and vulnerable to extinction Worth keeping that in mind.
+Practical, not theoretical..

 Meiosis and the Prevention of Polyploidy

 A crucial aspect of meiosis is its role in preventing polyploidy – the condition of having more than two sets of chromosomes.
-If gametes retained the diploid (2n) chromosome number, the fusion of two such gametes would result in a tetraploid (4n) zygote.
+Because of that, if gametes retained the diploid (2n) chromosome number, the fusion of two such gametes would result in a tetraploid (4n) zygote.
 This continuous doubling of chromosome number would quickly render the organism inviable.
 Meiosis’s reductional division ensures that gametes are haploid (n), maintaining the correct chromosome number across generations.

 Meiosis: Errors and Consequences